Model connectivity & developmentManage a modeling projectModeling deployment FAQLive deployment compute usage

 Measuring compute seconds

-Foundry Machine Learning Live hosts its infrastructure on dedicated “replicas” that run in Foundry’s pod-based computation cluster.
+Foundry Machine Learning live deployments host their infrastructure on dedicated “replicas” that run in Foundry’s pod-based computation cluster.
 Each replica is assigned a set of computational resources, measured in vCPU’s and GiB of RAM.
-Replicas each host the model locally and use their computational resources to service incoming requests.
+Each replica locally hosts the model and uses computational resources to service incoming requests.

-A Foundry Machine Learning Live deployment uses compute-seconds while it is active, regardless of the number of incoming requests it receives.
-A deployment is considered “active” as soon as it is started and it lasts until the deployment is shut down via the graphical interface or API.
-If the Modeling objective that the live deployment is associated with is sent to the Compass trash, the live deployment will also be shut down.
+A Foundry Machine Learning live deployment imported into a Modeling Objective uses compute-seconds while it is active, regardless of the number of incoming requests it receives.
+A deployment is considered “active” once it is started and until the deployment is shut down through the graphical interface or API.
+If the Modeling Objective that the live deployment is associated with is sent to the platform trash, the live deployment will be shut down.
+Alternatively, a direct deployment started from a model resource rather than a Modeling Objective auto-scales based on request volume and can be configured to support zero minimum replicas when there is no usage.
+Learn more about the differences between live deployment from Modeling Objectives and direct deployments.

 The number of compute-seconds that a live deployment will use is dependent on three main factors: